Beverly A. Gould Chapin Endowed Music Award

 Dr. Joseph D. Rivard Performance Award in Jazz

 Awarded to one junior or senior who has demonstrated extraordinary ability in jazz music during public performances.
 Attributes related to his/her ability to connect with an audience, development of personal style in performance, and his/her ability to stir an affective or emotive response from an audience will be evaluated.
 Candidates must have extraordinary instrumental skill across a variety of jazz music styles and have participated in multiple extra-curricular jazz performance opportunities.
+Recipients are selected by the CMU Director of Jazz Studies and the CMU Jazz Studies faculty.

 2016 Recipient: Michael Hamilton